 Affordable Medicare Part D in Tampa, Florida

 Florida Part D plans provide coverage for prescription drugs.
 Most Medicare Advantage plans offer prescription drug coverage, but a Part D plan is necessary for those who don’t.
-Medigap plans do not cover prescriptions, so you must enroll in a Part D plan.
+Medigap plans don’t cover prescriptions, so you must enroll in a Part D plan.

 Humana offers the highest-rated Part D plan in Tampa, Florida, with a $480 deductible and a monthly premium of under $23.